AgoraDoc/dita-guide-reuse/RTC/start-test-the-app-web.md

 Click **JOIN** to start a [feature].
 However, being in a [feature] on your own is no fun.
 Ask a friend to join the same [feature] with you on the [start-demo-web].

-<div class="alert info"><li>Running the web app through a local server (localhost) is for testing purposes only.
+<note><li>Running the web app through a local server (localhost) is for testing purposes only.
 In production, ensure that you use the HTTPS protocol when deploying your project.</li><li>Due to security limits on HTTP addresses except 127.0.0.1, the Web SDK only supports HTTPS or http://localhost (http://127.0.0.1).
-If you deploy your project over HTTP, you can only visit your project at http://localhost (http://127.0.0.1).</li></div>
+If you deploy your project over HTTP, you can only visit your project at http://localhost (http://127.0.0.1).</li></note>